 Louisiana's history is as diverse as the ingredients that comprise the gumbo for which she is so well known.

 Native American tribes such as the Bayougoulas and the Houmas were the first to leave their cultural imprints upon this land.
-They were followed by the French, Spanish, and English, each of which brought a distinct European influence to Louisiana.
-These influences can still be seen today in the architecture, language, cuisine, music, law, and government that is so uniquely Louisiana.
+They were followed by the French, Spanish and English, each of which brought a distinct European influence to Louisiana.
+These influences can still be seen today in the architecture, language, cuisine, music, law and government that is so uniquely Louisiana.
 But there are others who have shaped Louisiana's historical and cultural landscape the past three hundred years.
-Without the added contributions of peoples such as the African-Americans, the Germans, the Hungarians, and the Italians, the drama of Louisiana history would be an unfinished.
+Without the added contributions of peoples such as the African-Americans, Germans, Hungarians and Italians, the drama of Louisiana history would be an unfinished.

-Through war, scandal, political intrigue, and economic uncertainty, Louisiana has evolved from a backwater colonial outpost to become a modern, prosperous state, whose blend of European romanticism and American pragmatism make her the most unique of these fifty United States.
+Through war, scandal, political intrigue and economic uncertainty, Louisiana has evolved from a backwater colonial outpost to become a modern, prosperous state, whose blend of European romanticism and American pragmatism make her the most unique of these 50 United States.

 Louisiana State Archives

-The Louisiana State Archives, a division of the Louisiana Secretary of State's office, is mandated to identify, to collect, to preserve, to maintain and to make available those records and artifacts that enhance our endeavors to understand the dynamics and nuances of our state's remarkable history.
+The Louisiana State Archives, a division of the Louisiana Secretary of State's Office, is mandated to identify, to collect, to preserve, to maintain and to make available those records and artifacts that enhance our endeavors to understand the dynamics and nuances of our state's remarkable history.
 The majority of the records in the Archives' holdings are from governmental agencies, though donations are sometimes received from private individuals.
-Learn more about the Archives and its mission to preserve Louisiana's history.
+Learn more about the Archives and its mission to preserve Louisiana's history through an introductory video.